SUSE-Enceladus/mash/README.md

 ## Service Design

 The implementation of the Mash is based on a collection of services.
 Each service completes an individual task of the process.
-So far the following services exist:
+At present the following services exist:

 - __OBS (retrieval) service__:

   Images are built in a build service.
 The retrieval service currently relies on [OBS](https://openbuildservice.org/).
-The service Validates a compute image in OBS meets certain conditions.
+The service Validates that a compute image in OBS meets certain conditions.
 When conditions are met the image is downloaded locally.